 Chief Financial Officer

 Ms Lyn Shalless

 Lyn Shalless joined Trinity College as Chief Financial Officer in March 2017.
-Ms Shalless has over 25 years senior management experience in the corporate sector for both private and ASX listed entities.
+Lyn has more than 25 years senior management experience in the corporate sector for both private and ASX-listed entities.
 These roles included responsibility for management of risk, internal audit, multinational tax, investor relations and corporate finance.
-Ms Shalless has also acted as probity adviser to various Victorian government departments on major infrastructure procurement projects.
-Ms Shalless is a Fellow of the Institute of Chartered Accountants Australia and New Zealand.
-She also holds a Masters of Financial Management (Central Queensland University), and a Bachelor of Business - Accountancy (Queensland Institute of Technology).
+Lyn has also acted as probity adviser to various Victorian Government departments on major infrastructure procurement projects.
+She is a fellow of the Institute of Chartered Accountants Australia and New Zealand and holds a Master of Financial Management (Central Queensland University) and a Bachelor of Business (Accountancy) from the Queensland Institute of Technology.

-The administrative structure and distribution of portfolios is demonstrated in the organisational chart.
+The administrative structure at Trinity College and distribution of portfolios is shown in our organisational chart.